Amazon’s actions to help employees, communities, and customers affected by COVID-19

 - We are encouraging contactless delivery to keep our customers safe.

-- We have adjusted grocery store hours to help the most vulnerable.
+- We adjusted grocery store hours to help the most vulnerable.

 3. What we are doing for communities

 - In Europe, we committed €21 million to support those most affected by the COVID-19 pandemic.

 - We are providing disadvantaged students with online STEM courses.

 - We supported virtual classrooms with no-cost resources from AWS and Amazon Future Engineer.

 - We provided free content to customers such as books, music and video available on Amazon devices.

 - We helped writers by contributing to the Society of Authors’ emergency fund.
 To help independent bookshops, we’re contributing to the Book Trade Charity’s relief fund.

 - We have delivered more than 1.4m healthy breakfasts to families around the UK, thanks to an expanded partnership between Magic Breakfast and Amazon.

 4. What we are doing to assist the UK Government and public health organisations

 - We used our logistics network to support the UK Government, joining a coalition of companies, universities, and research institutions to boost testing capacity for COVID-19.
 We are proud to be supporting this initiative, leveraging our logistics network to deliver test kits to homes around the country.

 - Amazon Web Services (AWS) invested $20 million to accelerate diagnostic research and innovation and development to aid with the detection of COVID-19.

 - AWS is supporting the Abdul Latif Jameel Institute for Disease and Emergency Analytics on COVID-19 disease modelling work.